 City government responsiveness and transparency

 We need a city government that is responsive to the public, not just to donors to political campaigns.
-Public comments should be welcomed at City Council meetings, not cut by 2/3.
-As much as possible, the Council should make the public aware of the issues it will vote on, rather than burying those issues in consent agenda votes.
+Public comments should be welcomed at City Council meetings, not ignored or seen as an annoyance.
+City Council should make the public aware of the issues it will vote on, rather than burying those issues in consent agenda votes.
 Too often, the Council has acted on behalf of corporate interests with little consideration for the citizens who fund the City.
 In the interest of transparency, City Council meetings should be scheduled to begin after 5 p.m. so that working people will have a greater chance to attend and make their views known to the Council.

 The City Council has rushed to plan, build and operate multiple desalination plants without giving due consideration to the environmental impacts of these facilities.
 The proposed desalination plants will desalinate Corpus Christi Bay water to create fresh water and will discharge the salty brine into Corpus Christi Bay.
 Environmentalists have warned that this will increase the salinity of the Bay, threatening plant and fish populations like the red drum fish.
 As many as six desalination plants plan to dump millions of gallons of salty brine into the Bay each day.
 Engineers contracted by the City have said that no one knows the cumulative effect of multiple desalination plants and have urged such a study to be done.
 To date, none has been ordered.